RomanasJancak/Bite-Junior-2025/README.md

 IP_MAX_BAN_QUANTITY=10 // maximum allowed IP bans per API request IP_MAX_UNBAN_QUANTITY=10 // maximum allowed IP unbans per API request

+ - API ENDPOINTS

+ 1. /api/ip/find/{address} - valid IPV4 addreses supports multiple IP's but needs to be separated by comma ",".
+Used to get data of the IP(s).
+Informs user if the ip format is invalid or the IP is blacklisted.
+ 2. /api/ip/blacklist_ad/{ip} - valid IPV4 addreses supports multiple IP's but needs to be separated by comma "," Used to blacklist IP(s).
+Informs user if the ip is : not found in the list [1],is already int the blacklist.
+ 3. /api/ip/blacklist_remove/{ip} - valid IPV4 address, supports multiple IP's but need to be separated by comma "," Used to remove IP(S) from the blacklist.
+Informs user if the ip is not found or ip is not in blacklist.
+ 4. /api/ip/{ips} - alid IPV4 address, supports multiple IP's but need to be separated by comma ",".
+Used to delete IP(s).
+Informs the user if IP is not found.
+Blacklist entry is automatically deleted "CASCADE"[2]

+# Design desitions :
+ - as much as possible separate logic where it is possible.
+Used service class to lithen entity and controllers.
+ - Created custom Exception class but for faster exectution of the tasks deciced against it.
+Errors are handeled by custom messages.
+ - Used try catch block and condition cheking on enviroment for easier code debuging.
+ - Used CASCADE on blacklist to implemt idea "datbase should be able to function regardles backend implementation"
+ - Left in the code base only the minimum code.
+Not much use to think ahead when there are lots unknows about programs usage.
+Too much overthinking (or over preparness ) might waste time.

 ## Future release notes :
 - If external API allows bulk Ednpoint then Implement bulk endpoint call to that API
 - Implement API KEY for app usage( users, roles , permissions will have to be done )